googlefonts/TachyFont/README.md

 Incremental Fonts is an open source project.

+The API is still evolving.

+Incremental fonts works for both OpenType/TrueType and OpenType/CFF fonts.

 It is not an official Google project, and Google provides no support for it.

 Browser Support